zageabb/reflex_Question/TASKS.md

 # Development Tasks for Dynamic Reflex Form App

 This document outlines steps to build an application using Python and [Reflex](https://reflex.dev) for managing dynamic forms.
-The app will load form templates from JSON, display them in the UI, store completed forms in SQLite, and provide a VBA tool to convert Excel worksheets into template JSON files.
+The app will load form templates from JSON files, display them in the UI, store completed forms in SQLite, and provide a VBA tool to convert Excel worksheets into template JSON files.

 ## 1. Project Setup
 - Initialize a new Python project and install Reflex.
-- Configure a simple SQLite database for templates and completed forms.
+- Configure a simple SQLite database for storing completed forms.
 - Create folder structure:
   - `forms/` for JSON templates.
   - `database/` for the SQLite file.